Ratherman/AI/DeepLearning/Assignment-ImageClassification/README.md

 1. Study the dataset
 2. Write a program to make sure each folder contains 1,300 pics. (train.txt exist?)
 3. Upload pics to Google Drive.
 Temporarily do this hw on Google Colab.
+4. Working on read the image dataset now.